iesus/dynamic-dss-websites/README.md

 # Street Life Visualizations

-Here we have visualizations of the dataset for the "Street Life" microworld.
+Here we have public visualizations of the dataset for the "Street Life" microworld.

-For readability, in most of these graphs, the microworld is restricted to only have John and the bus as only participants in the microworld.
+For readability, in most of these graphics, the microworld is restricted to only have John and the bus as only participants in the microworld.
 We get very similar graphs adding Mary and Henrietta, except that the graphics are much larger and difficult to read.

 ## Probabilities related to Pairs of Basic Propositions

-These graphs show the dependencies between propositions WITHIN a time step.
+These graphics show the dependencies between propositions WITHIN a time step.

 [Conditional Probs of each Basic Proposition given another one](https://iesus.github.io/dynamic-dss-websites/pairs/cond_probs.html)